lshug/first-order-model-tf/README.md

  * Reverse-engineer pytorch's checkpoint loader (this wasn't strictly necessary, and earlier I just used torch.load to load the checkpoints, but having torch as a requirement in a tf port of a torch project seemed in bad taste)
  * Some other stuff I barely remember

-In the end, it actually turned out a little faster than the original, at least on a CPU.
+In the end, it actually turned out a little faster than the original.
 Kudos to me.

 ### Attribution
 [first-order-model](https://github.com/AliaksandrSiarohin/first-order-model) by [AliaksandrSiarohin](https://github.com/AliaksandrSiarohin), used under [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) / Ported to TensorFlow